 If you have a special medical condition or allergies to specific medication, it would also be essential for you to include these in the Advanced Directive as well.

 To prepare an Advance Directive is to plan ahead.
 Setting out your wishes beforehand will save your loved ones from the situation where they have to make difficult and agonizing life-and-death decisions about you.
-Sharing your Advance Directive with your family members will also help mentally prepare your loved ones on your wishes during medical emergencies.
+Sharing your Advance Directive with your family members will also help mentally prepare your loved ones for your wishes during medical emergencies.

 The DNR form is completed by a patient in advance to instruct healthcare providers not to perform Cardiopulmonary Resuscitation (CPR) if the patient’s breathing stops or the heart stops beating.
-If the patient is too sick to complete the form, a DNR order can also be made by a doctor taking into account the best interests of the patient, including the patient's known or possible wish.
-The legal status and process of DNR form and order vary from country to country.
+If the patient is too sick to complete the form, a DNR order can also be made by a doctor taking into account the best interests of the patient, including the patient's known or possible wishes.
+The legal status and process of DNR forms and orders vary from country to country.
 The most common situation is that medical orders are made by the patient with the doctor on the basis of medical judgments, patient wishes and moral values.

 When a patient stops breathing or a cardiac arrest occurs, performing CPR may represent the best chance of life.
 However, there are many factors that affect the results of CPR, such as the physical condition of the patient and the risk of long-term neurological dysfunction after CPR.
 The benefits of CPR must be weighed against the potential burden on the patient.

-Consideration of the benefits and burdens of CPR is not only a clinical decision but also the best interests of the patient, including their known or possible wishes.
+Consideration of the benefits and burdens of CPR is not only a clinical decision but also in the best interests of the patient, including their known or possible wishes.
 In general, there are 3 underlying principles to take into account when considering a DNR:

 For medical POAs, the attorney is only authorised to use the power that the Medical Power of Attorney gives them, and only when your doctor determines that you are unfit to make major decisions for yourself.

-This is fundamentally different from the general power of attorney, where the attorney is given a broader general power, and financial power of attorney, where the attorney only makes decisions on your financial matters.
-As these attorneys are acting as your conduit on your behalf, these power of attorneys will be revoked as soon as you lose mental capacity.
+This is fundamentally different from the general power of attorney, where the attorney is given a broader general power, and financial power of attorney, where the attorney only makes decisions on financial matters.
+As these attorneys are acting as your conduit on your behalf, the power of attorneys will be revoked as soon as you lose mental capacity.